Panama 0-1 USA: Jozy Altidore makes his case with winner to help USMNT top Gold Cup group | Goal.com

 Altidore was one of the few bright spots on a night when we saw just what sort of talent gap there is between the U.S. team's first-choice players the options available to replace them.
 Jordan Morris had a solid night, but not enough to truly threaten current wingers Tyler Boyd and Paul Arriola, while Matt Miazga put in a steady shift in central defense to make an argument for unseating Walker Zimmerman as Aaron Long's partner on the back line.

-Aside from that though, the rest of the USMNT reserves left plenty to be desired.
+Aside from that, the rest of the USMNT reserves left plenty to be desired.

 Jonathan Lewis was wasteful and lacked sharpness on the left wing.
 Wil Trapp and Cristian Roldan failed to take hold of a game they should have been able to make more of an impact on.
 Reggie Cannon showed solid defensive work but lacked the attacking quality needed to really threaten current starter Nick Lima.
 Daniel Lovitz held up decently on the defensive side of things, but was once again completely ineffective in the attack, making him far from a threat to unseat current starting left back Tim Ream.